c4arl0s/create-table-of-contents/README.md

-# Create content index Script
+# Create Table of Contents Script

-This script was born by necessity to create a content index for my projects.
-It creates the correct link to each topic, according to markdown syntax it also creates an issue on github using gh command line tool.
+This script was born by necessity to create a Table of Contents for my projects.
+It creates the correct link to each topic, according to markdown syntax it also creates an issue on github using `gh` command line tool.

 # Dependencies